Intro

 The share of renewable energy sources in gross final energy use is a good indicator of progress towards reducing our reliance on non-renewable energy sources, notably fossil fuels, and reducing their associated health and environmental impacts.

 In line with the EU’s climate commitments, the 2020 EU target to achieve a binding minimum 20 % share of renewable energy sources in its final energy use, including a 10 % share of biofuels to be achieved by all Member States in their energy use in transport (Directive 2009/28/EC), were both met.
-By 2030, the revised Renewable Energy Directive introduces a 32 % binding minimum target for the share of renewables in the EU gross final energy consumption (Directive 2018/2001/EU).
-Member States have set out national renewable energy targets for 2030 and have to ensure that national fuel suppliers will provide at least a 14 % share of renewable energy in the total energy consumed in road and rail transport.
+For 2030, the new Renewable Energy Directive introduces a 42.5 % binding minimum target for the share of renewables in the EU gross final energy consumption (Directive 2018/2001/EU), with a further indicative 2.5 % top-up to reach 45 %.
+Each Member State must contribute to meeting this target and to achieving sector-specific sub-targets for renewables in transport, industry, buildings and district heating and cooling.
+As such, the new Renewable Energy Directive will help the European Union to meet the higher climate mitigation efforts agreed by the Member States for 2030 and, respectively, to reduce the EU’s dependence on Russian fossil fuels.

 What the data are telling us